- Why does homeowners insurance affect the housing market?

 Are rising insurance costs changing homebuyer behavior?

-Our 2025 Insurance Sentiment survey shows that the rise in premiums affects homebuyer behavior.
+According to our survey, the rise in premiums has affected homebuyer behavior.
 Among those who attempted to buy or sell a home:

-• 47% of people who were either shopping for or selling a home in 2024 experienced some sort of difficulty with home insurance.
+- 9.55% of people who were either shopping for or selling a home in 2025 experienced difficulties with home insurance.

 What is causing home insurance premiums to increase?

-A Consumer Federation of America (CFA) study released this April, found that homeowners insurance premiums rose in 95% of U.S. ZIP codes between 2021 and 2024.
+A Consumer Federation of America (CFA) study released in April of 2025 found that homeowners insurance premiums rose in 95% of U.S. ZIP codes between 2021 and 2024.
 One-third of those ZIP codes saw premiums rise by over 30%.
 And it’s not just in states like California or Florida, but in unexpected parts of the country.

 Percentage-wise, the hardest hit states were Utah, which saw a 59% premium spike, and Illinois, which saw premiums increase by 50%.
 “This indicates that rising insurance costs are not just a coastal problem or limited to a few areas.
 In fact, the Midwest will likely be especially impacted (and is already seeing some impact) because of the increasing frequency of thunderstorms, hailstorms, tornadoes, and other extreme weather,” says Michael DeLong, research and advocacy associate with the CFA and co-author of the study.